 Sometimes you need more flexibility than a mind map.
 Fortunately Curio makes it incredibly easy to quickly create a flowchart or freeform graph of connected figures.
+Curio calls these Idea Graphs.

 Create a text figure, hold $\Re$ and click to a blank area on your idea space, and instantly a new text figure will be created at that location with an automatic sticky line between the previous and new text figures.